 As teen girls hit puberty and adolescence, many will struggle with the associated changes in their body.
 Those struggles can lead to additional struggles with their body image, compounded in no small part by mean girls and unhelpful messages from Instagram and other social and popular media.
 But parents — and particularly fathers — can help teen girls get through this tough time and promote a positive body image.

-“What’s important for fathers to understand is that they are the template, really, for their daughters in terms of the daughter’s future relationships with men,” says Dr. Erika Doukas, a clinical psychologist whose expertise is in parenting issues and treating eating disorders.
+“What’s important for fathers to understand is that they are the template, really, for their daughters in terms of the daughter’s future relationships with men,” says Erika Doukas, PsyD, a clinical psychologist whose expertise is in parenting issues and treating eating disorders.
 “How they interact with their daughters will affect how they feel about themselves, and how they feel about themselves in relation to other men.”

-How To Help Your Daughter Deal With Body Image Issues
+How to Help Your Daughter Deal With Body Image Issues

 - Talk to your daughter about her intelligence, wit, interests, kindness, compassion, warmth.
 Not her body.

-- Decouple healthy diets and exercise from weight loss or body-image related goals.
-Make healthy choices a family thing and make it about overall wellbeing.
+- Decouple healthy diets and exercise from weight loss or body image-related goals.
+Make healthy choices a family thing and make it about overall well-being.